38 Fashion Magazine

 When something is 'at the bottom of our list,' it is our least favorite of many similar things.
 Notice the following:

 - Watching TV is at the bottom of my list of free time activities.

 - I hate taking a bus!
-It's at the bottom of my list
+It's at the bottom of my list of transportation options.

 They show an image of women that the average woman can't emulate.